 21 Disclosures required under NZCC 23 and NZCC 24 relate to the promotion of the long-term benefit of consumers, and currently they do not require disclosure of all information relating to the risks identified by SMSs (for NOs) or PMS (for the TSO).
-For example, there is currently no requirement on the TSO or NOs to disclose the number of incidents of non-specification gas entering a pipeline, although this should be an important concern to consumers.
-It should be noted thatHowever, The TSO reports the number of incidents relating to gas specification in schedule 10b of the annual information disclosure.
+However, The TSO reports the number of incidents relating to gas specification in schedule 10b of the annual information disclosure.